-The Participating Schemes have instructed the Trustees not to invest directly in the following:
+The Participating Schemes had instructed the Trustees not to invest directly in the following:

-- (a) Carrier Global Corporation, the ultimate holding company of the sponsoring employers of the Participating Schemes. - (b) Companies where the Trustees of the CCIF or the Trustees or Trustee directors of the Participating Schemes have a material interest or are a Director, with the exception of the subsidiary undertakings, details of which are shown below.
+- (a) Carrier Global Corporation, the ultimate holding company of the sponsoring employers of the Participating Schemes. - (b) Companies where the Trustees of the CCIF or the Trustees or Trustee directors of the Participating Schemes have a material interest or are a Director, with the exception of the subsidiary undertakings.

-The Trustees of the Participating Schemes have imposed this policy on the Trustees based on the belief that without such a policy, conflicts of interest would inevitably arise.
+The Trustees of the Participating Schemes had imposed this policy on the Trustees based on the belief that without such a policy, conflicts of interest would inevitably have arisen.